ilona-dvorak/SimpleHttp4kServer/README.md

 - Go to the GitHub “Settings” for your repository where you’ll find “Secrets and variables” and click on “Actions”
 - In the “Repository Secrets” section, add “New repository secret” with name FLY_API_TOKEN and the value as just generated.
 - Make sure your pipeline setup is working by making a change to the HTML in the class HomePage and seeing that it changes in the deployed service.
-8. Join the game, see: https://extreme-startup.fly.dev/ (you will be given the `game id` in the lab)

 # Troubleshooting